-We currently use a web based input format that allows quick changes to the Sourcebook and the capability to do ranking and sort manipulations in a spreadsheet environment as the data is displayed.
+We currently use a web based input format that allows changes to the Sourcebook and the capability to do ranking and sort manipulations in a spreadsheet environment as the data is displayed.
 We will publish a PDF version of the Sourcebook.
-This year we will also include programs that are new and growing, which might include undergraduate curricula with a nuclear energy minor or graduate programs that offer a track or certificate option.
+We will also include programs that are new and growing, which might include undergraduate curricula with a nuclear energy minor or graduate programs that offer a track or certificate option.
 We will list only faculty involved in the nuclear options in all of these cases.
 In general we list faculty that have at least a budgeted 25% appointment in nuclear activities.

-Other nuclear energy or related programs can be found under the listings for the ANS Student Branches and University Reactors.
+Other nuclear energy or related programs can be found under the listings for the University Reactors.
 The Sourcebook data will be placed on the web at the Nuclear Energy University Programs (NEUP) site and on the DOE-NE website.
-Copies of the Sourcebook will be distributed to academic Department Heads, and libraries, as well as key industry, society and government officials.
+The Sourcebook is usually printed on even years.
+When printed, copies are distributed to academic Department Heads, and libraries, as well as key industry, society and government officials.
 A limited number of extra printed copies can be requested in cases where web access is limited or inconvenient.